reclaim-the-stack/talos-manager/README.md

 heroku config:set BASIC_AUTH_PASSWORD=$(random_string)
 ```

-Confirm that the Crunchy Postgres cluster is in ready status.
+Confirm that the Postgres cluster is in ready status.
 This can take a few minutes after initial creation.

 ```
 # If you can successfully psql to the database you're good to go
 psql $(heroku config:get DATABASE_URL)

-# If psql failed you can track the cluster status in the crunchy postgres dashboard
-heroku addons:open crunchy-postgres
 ```

 Once Postgres is ready, we're can go ahead and git push to build and deploy the application 🚀